Tasks

 The collection aims at answering fundamental questions on the robustness and the stability of Web search engines against the evolution of the data.
 Regarding Websearch evaluation, LongEval focuses on the following questions:

 Task 2.
-LongEval-Classification:
+LongEval-SciRetrieval:

 Evaluation